nmenant/iControl_LX_Lab/docs/class1/module4/lab1.rst

 .. note::

   You may not want to use admin privilegies to leverage an extension.
 In many situation the extension may be needed only by a specific user and then you should be able to enforce some RBAC policies here.
 BIG-IP 13.1 will provide this capability : `BIG-IP RBAC API`_
+  With iWF, you can already setup RBAC for the API.
+For a specific user, you can specify which URIs he has access to and also which HTTP Methods he can use against those URIs

   .. _BIG-IP RBAC API: http://https://hive.f5.com/docs/DOC-45844